tassiomm/ProgressManager/README.md

 progManager.shouldRestartAutomatically = true
 ```

-### Note
+### IMPORTANT

-If `shouldRestartAutomatically` is set as `true`, is important that you set the delegate for the manager, otherwise the start will not work properly
+If `shouldRestartAutomatically` is set as `true`, is important that you set the delegate for the manager, otherwise the it will NOT work.

 ```swift
 progManager.delegate = self
 ```

-Then, use the method `progressInfo(forProgressManager:)` to update the new `ProgressInfo` for `ProgressManager`
+Then, use the `ProgressManagerDelegate` protocol method `progressInfo(forProgressManager:)` to update the new `ProgressInfo` for `ProgressManager`

 ```swift
 func progressInfo(forProgressManager progressManager: ProgressManager) -> ProgressInfo {